...And Then There Were Three...: Side two

 "Say It's Alright Joe", written by Rutherford and the penultimate track recorded for the album, is a torch song about an alcoholic who goes into a drunken stupor.
 The guitarist intended the track to be a "piss-take on the Dean Martin 'set 'em up Joe' alcoholic style'", but thought it was not going to work until Banks added his keyboard overdubs and the band started mixing the track, at which point it "came to life".

 The introduction to "The Lady Lies" was meant to have a "strippers feel to it.
 Hence the title".
+The lyrics tell the story of a man who rescues a woman from the mouth of a monster, but is later seduced by the woman who the lyricist knows is a demon, luring him into an unknown fate.
+The song was performed often during the band's 1978 and 1980 tours.
+Phil would often coach the audience on when to cheer and boo in response to the song's characters and their actions.
+Daryl Stuermer would play an extended guitar solo in the outro.

 Genesis deliberately planned to close the album on a "lighter note" as a contrast to the heavier tracks on the record, so they placed "Follow You Follow Me" at the end.
 This was the only track on the album that had been written during the rehearsal stage, and went through numerous interactions before the group settled on the three-minute arrangement for the song.
 Hentschel was dismissive of the song, but prepared an initial mix and presented it to the staff at Atlantic Records, who recognised it as a potential hit single for the band.
 The song was remixed and included on the album.
 The lyrics were written by Rutherford and were inspired by his wife.
 He later said it was the easiest set of lyrics he had written, spending "about ten minutes" on it.